WickedJester89/justynK/Translation-Guide.md

 ### Step 3: Testing

 After you translated a few strings it's advisable to save and test your changes.
 To do so simply press the "Save" button in Poedit and save your translation.
 If you create a new file save it with the two letter language code and the file ending `.po`.
 In the standard settings Poedit will also create a second file with an `.mo` file extension.
-Copy the `.mo` file to your DevilutionX preview folder.
+Copy the `.mo` file to your DevilutionX/Assets folder.
+If the Assets subfolder doesn't exist yet, create it.

 Now start the DevilutionX preview we created in Step 1.
 Play the game to see your changes.